Amazon Fargate logo

 url: vocabulary/amazon-fargate-vocabulary.yaml

-- type: JSON-LD
+- type: JSONLD

 url: json-ld/amazon-fargate-context.jsonld